sdiehl/wiwinwlh/tutorial.md

 historical reasons large portions of GHC and Base depend on String.

-The String problem is intrinsically linked with the fact that the default GHC Prelude is provides a set of broken default that are difficult to change because GHC and the entire ecosystem historically depend on it.
+The String problem is intrinsically linked with the fact that the default GHC Prelude provides a set of broken defaults that are difficult to change because GHC and the entire ecosystem historically depend on it.
 There are however high performance string libraries that can swapped out for the broken `String` type and we will discuss some ways of working with high-performance and memory